Henry1601/CTF-Writeup/Reverse Engineering/asm1/README.md

 ```
 *Note that GCC automatically compile 64-bit objects by default so we use `-m32` parameter to compile 32-bit objects.*

 Finally, run result file (`./result`) and we get the flag.
 But as I said before, it's recommend to do with first way since it helps you to understand the code better.
-Computer-way is should only use incase lacking of time.
+Computer-way is should only use incase lack of time.

 That's it. *Have fun hacking!*
 ## Flag